Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 For an entity to be compliant with this specification, and implementing carbon transparency, certain reporting requirements MUST be met.

 ### Data elements to be reported
-The following list contains the REQUIRED and OPTIONAL data eleemnts to be reported.
+The following list contains the REQUIRED and OPTIONAL data elements to be reported.
 Some data elements are defined elsewhere in the specification as REQUIRED, and are included again for completeness.

 | Name | Identifier | Optionality | Format | Notes |
 | - | - | - | - | - |